measure-sh/measure/docs/api/dashboard/README.md

 #### Usage Notes

-- App's UUID must be passed in the URI
+- App's UUID must be passed in the URI.
-- All filters must be passed as query strings
+- All filters must be passed as query strings.
-- All filters are optional.
-If any filter is not present, the server will compute results assuming a default value for that filter.
+- `version` &amp; `version_codes` both are required.
+- Number of items in `version` &amp; `version_codes` must be same.
 - `from` &amp; `to` values must be ISO 8601 UTC strings in milliseconds precision.
 Example: `?from=2023-11-01T18:30:00.000Z&to=2023-11-08T18:30:00.000Z`
 - `from` &amp; `to` will default to a last 7 days time range if not supplied.
 - `versions` can accept multiple version identifiers separated with comma.
 Only the first version will be used to query at the moment.